GTNewHorizons/GTNH-Dev-Doc/src/content/docs/reference/glossary.md

 **Task**
 : A named Gradle operation.
-Available tasks depend on the plugins and modules in the current repository; list them before relying on a name.
+Available tasks depend on the plugins and modules in the current repository.
+List them before relying on a name.

 ## Minecraft mod-development terms